Day 1 & Day 2 (9/28/16 – 9/29/16)

 The museum has a full-time scientific staff of 225, sponsors, over 120 special field expeditions each year, and averages about 5 million visits annually (!)

-We continued to the Milstein Family Hall of Ocean Life, which highlights the drama of the undersea world and its diverse and complex web of life in a fully immersive marine environment.
+We continued to the Milstein Family Hall of Ocean Life, which highlights the drama of the undersea world and its diverse and complex web of

 The hall is home to one of the Museum’s most celebrated displays—a 94-foot-long, 21,000-pound model of a blue whale suspended from the ceiling.
 Kelly commented on the whale display: “The fiberglass model of the female blue whale is a Museum treasure.